alexa/alexa-skills-kit-sdk-for-nodejs/README.md

 ### [Device Address API](https://github.com/alexa/skill-sample-node-device-address-api)
 Sample skill that shows how to request and access the configured address in the user’s device settings.

+## Public Beta SDK
+The available [public beta version of the ASK SDK v2 for NodeJS](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/tree/2.x_public-beta) may contain one or more Alexa features that are currently in public beta and not included in the production SDK version.

 ## Got Feedback?
 Request and vote for Alexa features [here](https://alexa.uservoice.com/forums/906892-alexa-skills-developer-voice-and-vote)!